dorelljames/dorellblog/content/blog/dynamic-groq-query-in-javascript/index.md

 }
 ```

 We'll get back to that later.
-But for now, the real question is how can we create a dynamic GROQ query that will be able to handle any complexity and flexible enough?
+But for now, the real question is:

+> How can we create a dynamic GROQ query that will be able to handle any complexity and flexible enough?

 If you haven't had the chance to learn [GROQ](https://www.sanity.io/docs/groq), you might be interested in [learning the basics here](https://www.sanity.io/docs/how-queries-work) and/or probably check out why I could think [GROQ as a GraphQL alternative here](https://dorelljames.medium.com/groq-a-graphql-alternative-9291edada5d7).